-The Journal of International Scholarship (JIS) is an international, peer-reviewed, open-access journal dedicated to publishing scholarly research across all academic disciplines.
+The Journal of International Scholarship (JIS) is an international, peer-reviewed, open-access journal dedicated to publishing evidence-based scholarly research across all academic disciplines.
+This includes research grounded in empirical investigation, systematic evidence synthesis, methodological innovation, or integration of existing evidence.

-Researchers and scholars from all fields of study are welcome to submit their research articles, reviews, and other scholarly works to the journal.
+Researchers and scholars from all fields of study are welcome to submit their evidence-based original research and literature syntheses to the journal.
 We encourage quality submissions from students, early career, and established scholars.

 All manuscripts should be submitted as email attachments - see our submission page.
 Before submitting, please attend to our Instructions to Authors page for formatting instructions.